How To Break Into Musical Theater

 What skills do I need to be a musical theater performer?

+Do you have to be a prodigy in acting, singing, and dancing to book gigs?
+Absolutely not.
+Most working musical theater performers are stronger in two of the three elements.
+Regardless of your skill mix, there are roles in the musical theater realm you can fill.
 For example, performers cast in leading roles on Broadway are typically sensational actors and singers—but they are frequently less impressive dancers.
 There’s even an industry term for this: “movers.”
 On their résumés, in fact, it will say “moves well,” as the term “dancer” implies a higher skill level.

 On the flip side, performers who fill out the ensemble of a musical need to be excellent dancers with the ability to carry a tune, but their acting skills are less critical.
 That being said, producers and directors expect musical theater performers to have some ability in all three areas.
-The more versatile and developed your skillset is, the more jobs you will audition for and book.
+The more versatile and developed your skill set is, the more jobs you will audition for and book.

 How do I find musical theater auditions?